dyerai/UWCalendarToiCal/README.md

   3. In the print dialog, select "Save as PDF" as the destination

 Once you've done this, simply run the script using `python3 uwtoical.py <path to schedule PDF>`

+You can also run UW Calendar to ICal as a flask app if you prefer a GUI, just use `python3 app.py`